 How can I stop my toddler from coughing at night?

-That is the questions of many exhausted parents as they try to calm and soothe a coughing toddler in the middle of the night.
+That is the question of many exhausted parents as they try to calm and soothe a coughing toddler in the middle of the night.

 Been there.
 Done that.
 And I feel your pain.

 But, don’t feel discouraged.
-After many long nights and a lot of prayers I have narrowed it down to 9 tried and true methods for cough relieve.
+After many long nights and a lot of prayers, I have narrowed it down to 9 tried and true methods for cough relief.